ProgrammerAL/ProgrammerAlSite/src/ProgrammerAl.Site.Content/BlogPosts/20230521-EvaluatingContainerRegistries.md

 ## My Choice

 I ended up choosing the DIgitalOcean Registry.
-It meets all of my functional requirements, the cost is low and there are no extra egress charges for it, so I don't have to worry about using it a lot.
+It meets all of my functional requirements, the cost is low and there are no extra bandwidth egress fees for using it (for now).
+But I am a little worries about what the egress fees will be once I do start to use it.
+Though I'm sure it won't be too bad.
 Remember, I made this decision based on my own requirements which are probably different from yours.